JuliaPOMDP/DiscreteValueIteration.jl/README.md

 solve(solver, mdp, policy, verbose=true) # runs value iterations
 ```

-To extract the policy for a ginve state, simply call the action function:
+To extract the policy for a given state, simply call the action function:

 ```julia
 s = create_state(mdp) # this can be any valid state